grid-line

 And the conversations they spark can continue online for years to come, blurring the line between one "event" and the next.

-Webit, a yearly tech and innovation festival, transitioned in 2020 to a Global Virtual Platform that hosts 12 events a month, with a reach of 250,000 attendees.
+Webit, a yearly tech and innovation festival, transitioned to a Global Virtual Platform that hosts 12 events a month, with a reach of 250,000 attendees.

 The tech has responded to this shift with many event platforms now offering an ongoing community feature.